Copyright 2020 Karlsruhe Institute of Technology

 """

-Each OAuth2 provider has to be returned as a dictionary containing all necessary
+plugin.
+Each provider has to be specified as a dictionary containing all necessary

 An example dictionary may look like the following: